 - 36. Pint of color-Fresh arrangement -Must be in a clear pint jar of water Must feature mainly one color with complimenting hues.
 Arrangement is not limited to flowers.
 Could be a blend of greens. - 37.
 Country Bouquet Mass-Fresh Arrangement a fresh collection of garden and/or roadside flowers.
 The decorative container should harmonize with the arrangement. - 38.
-Bunny Garden Bouquet -Fresh arrangement- a collection of flowers, vegetable leaves ,vegetables, herbs and/or garden weeds - 39.
+Just Pick It Design a blend of colorful flowers and foliage collected from any location.
+The container will not be the focus of the class, therefore use a solid color container or a plain, clear container. - 39.
 Mass arrangement- a simple arrangement of all dried material or all silk material.